Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 \section{Main Design Challenges and Solutions}

 This section first highlights two critical effects of THz IRS communications, followed by a detailed discussion of key challenges and potential solutions related to advanced signal processing and practical deployment.
+The resulting design insights and corresponding solutions are not limited to IRSs, but readily extend to other reconfigurable metasurfaces, such as active and transmitting metasurfaces.